nkhine/iTools-Documentation/itools/web.rst

 In a word, by traversal we basically understand the process of:

 * Picking the resource in the tree identified by the given path.
-* Picking a method of this resource, either explicitly if specified in the URI, or implicitly.
+* Picking a view of this resource, either explicitly if specified in the URI, or implicitly.
-* Calling the method.
+* Calling the good method.

 Example: Calendar